feathersui/feathersui-website/website/blog/2020-06-23-feathers-ui-alpha-2-preview.md

 Loading up the new [Login Form sample](https://feathersui.com/samples/haxe-openfl/login-form) is an easy way to try out using the tab key to navigate between UI components in a simple form.

 Additionally, it's worth mentioning that I also made several commits upstream to [OpenFL](https://openfl.org/) to improve keyboard focus management for all OpenFL projects — not just those that use the Feathers UI focus manager.
-Those enhancements are now available in [OpenFL 8.9.7](https://community.openfl.org/t/openfl-8-9-7-hotfix-release/12552).
+Those enhancements will be available in an upcoming update to OpenFL.

 ## Install Feathers UI alpha.2